jestenough/code-challenges/collections/learngo/13-loops/questions/03-labeled-statements.md

 }
 ```
 1. The first loop
-2. The second, nested loop *CORRECT*
+2. The second, nested loop
 3. All the loops

 > **2:** A label can only label one statement at a time.